Michael Barker (British Army officer): Early life and military career

 Michael Barker was born on 15 October 1884 in Wells, Somerset.
 He joined the British Army as a second lieutenant in the 4th (Militia) Battalion, East Surrey Regiment on 28 February 1902, and served with this battalion in South Africa during the Second Boer War, returning home in October 1902.

 After his return, he took a regular commission in the Lincolnshire Regiment in 1903.
 He served as an adjutant in May 1910.

 He served throughout the First World War with the Lincolnshire Regiment and was awarded the Distinguished Service Order in 1917 and a Bar to the award in 1918, ending the war the following year as a lieutenant colonel.
+He was promoted to the temporary rank of brigadier general and succeeded Harold Higginson as general officer commanding of a brigade on 26 April 1918.

 Between the wars

-Soon after the end of the First World War, Barker attended the Staff College, Camberley, and later commanded the 2nd Battalion, York and Lancaster Regiment from 1927 to 1931 before being promoted to brigadier as a staff officer at Eastern Command.
-He became Director of Recruiting and Organization at the War Office in 1936 and British Forces in Palestine and Trans-Jordan in 1939, during the final stages of the Arab revolt in Palestine.
+Soon after the end of the First World War, Barker, promoted in January 1919 to brevet lieutenant colonel, attended the Staff College, Camberley, and later relinquished his temporary rank of lieutenant colonel on 13 February 1924.
+He trabsferred on 22 March 1927 as a lieutenant colonel into the York and Lancaster Regiment and commanded the 2nd Battalion, York and Lancaster Regiment, from 1927 to 1931 before being promoted to brigadier as a staff officer at Eastern Command.
+He became director of recruiting and organization at the War Office in 1936 and British Forces in Palestine and Trans-Jordan in 1939, during the final stages of the Arab revolt in Palestine.
 He was promoted to lieutenant general, which was antedated to 7 June 1935.